Dvorak scores in OT to lift Coyotes past Rangers 3-2

+NEW YORK (AP) — The Arizona Coyotes have been finding ways to win lately and the New York Rangers have been doing the opposite.

-NEW YORK (AP) — Christian Dvorak scored 1:04 into overtime and the Arizona Coyotes beat the New York Rangers 3-2 on Tuesday night for their fourth straight victory.
+That form held as Christian Dvorak scored 1:04 into overtime and the Coyotes beat the Rangers 3-2 on Tuesday night for their fourth straight victory.

-Lawson Crouse and Alex Goligoski also scored for the Coyotes.
+Lawson Crouse and Alex Goligoski also scored for Arizona, which improved to 5-0-1 in its last six games.
 Darcy Kuemper made 17 saves while holding opponents to two or fewer goals for the 13th straight start.

+“We’re just having fun.
+We feel good about our game, trying to do the right things,” Goligoski said.
+“We have everybody going.”

 Tony DeAngelo scored twice and Alexandar Georgiev stopped 32 shots as the Rangers lost their fifth straight (0-4-1).

+“We know we’re a lot better than this,” Rangers coach David Quinn said.
+“Our guys are fragile right now.”

 On the winner, Dvorak got a pass from Goligoski and beat Georgiev with a high shot for his fourth of the season.
+Clayton Keller also assisted.

 The Rangers trailed just 1-0 after 20 minutes despite being outshot 21-4 in the opening period and drawing boos from the home crowd as they left the ice.